VerinSenpai/pwpy/README.md

-# pwpy
+# PWPY
-An API wrapper for the politics and war v3 api.
+Various tools and scrapers for Politics and War and the v3 API.